hemant12d/for-a-friend/README.md

 ```

 ## 🎯 How It Works

-### Step 1: Photo Upload 📸
-- Upload or select 4 special photos
-- See animated previews with smooth transitions
-- Photos appear with zoom and rotation effects

 ### Step 2: Love Messages 💌
 - Read personalized love messages that appear one by one